Under 5s with SEND

 All settings are expected to be inclusive of all children and can seek advice from the Under 5s team if they are unsure how best to support your child.

-You can find out more information about childcare providers and each setting’s experience of supporting children with SEND on the Reading SEND Local Offer web pages and looking at their Local Offer submissions here.
+You can find out more information about childcare providers and each setting’s experience of supporting children with SEND on the Reading SEND Local Offer web pages and looking at their Local Offer submissions here: Childcare for Children with Special Educational Needs and/or Disabilities in Reading.

 We have four specialist early years settings in Reading you may wish to consider for your child